How to Write a Sympathy Card

 Many of us struggle to know what to say when someone has been bereaved, but at least with the card you’ve time to think about it so it’s easier right?
 Wrong!
 If you’ve ever sat with a blank card in front of you then you’ll know that actually the sight of that little white space can be quite daunting.

 Here’s my mini guide for How to write a sympathy card or similar.
-This article has now been turned into a leaflet - you can get free copies here.

 What to write